Gluten-Free Broccoli Cheddar Soup

 Refrigerator Storage: Store leftover soup in an airtight container in the refrigerator for up to 3 days.
 The soup may thicken slightly as it cools.

-Reheating Instructions: Warm gently on the stovetop over low heat, stirring frequently.
-Add a splash of milk or broth to loosen the texture if needed.
+Reheat: Warm gently on the stovetop over low heat, stirring frequently.
+Add a splash of milk or broth to loosen the texture.
+Don’t boil or the cheese can separate.

 Close-up of a ladle lifting broccoli cheddar soup from the pot, with melted cheese, broccoli, and carrots in view.